MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 - Improved Q# type inference based on the Hindley-Milner type inference algorithm.
 - [QEP 2: Enhanced Array Literals](https://github.com/microsoft/qsharp-language/blob/main/Approved/2-enhanced-array-literals.md) has been implemented.
-- Added support for more types for 'w' and 'indices' inputs for QIO Python SDK
+- Added support for more types for 'w' and 'indices' inputs for QIO Python SDK.

 ## Version 0.15.2103.133969